osmosis-labs/fe-content/cms/earn/README.md

 #### TVL Data Endpoint

-The TVL Data Endpoint must specify the current Total Value Locked (TVL), as well as the maximum capacity for the strategy.
+The TVL Data Endpoint must specify the current Total Value Locked (TVL) for each deposit asset.
-If there is no maximum capacity, specify the value as "-1".
-The amounts must include all assets required to participate in the strategy.
+The amounts must include ALL deposit assets required for participation in the strategy.
-The amounts must be represented in the base denominiation unit of the asset (and NOT in dollar amount).
+The amounts must be represented as the base denominiation unit of the asset (and NOT in dollar amount).
+If there is a maximum capacity TVL for each asset, they may also be specified.

+The TVL and Maximum TVL at the 'strategy' level(, i.e., describing all deposit assets combined,) is optional, but must be expressed in U.S. Dollars.

 For example:
 ```
 {
+  "tvlUsd": "1000000",
+  "maxTvlUsd": "10000000",
   "assets": [
     {
       "coinMinimalDenom": "ibc/27...",
-      "tvl": 23456,
+      "tvl": "23456",
-      "max_tvl": 234567
+      "maxTvl": "234567"
     },
     {
       "coinMinimalDenom": "uosmo",
-      "tvl": 23456,
+      "tvl": "23456",
-      "max_tvl": 234567
+      "maxTvl": "234567"
     }
   ]
 }